-Here’s how it works.
-We have four main rounds of grant-giving each year.
-The deadline for applications (unless specified otherwise) is 5:00pm (1700 hours) as follows:
+Our General Awards are open to applications.
+We have three main rounds of grant-giving each year.
+Upcoming deadlines for applications (unless specified otherwise) is 5:00pm (1700 hours) as follows:

 How to apply